pdd27673/tennis-booker/apps/backend/README.md

 # Tennis Booker Backend

-A comprehensive Go backend service for the Tennis Booker application, featuring authentication, rate limiting, database management, and notification services.
+Go backend service for Tennis Booker with JWT authentication, rate limiting, and MongoDB integration.

+> **Note:** For general project setup and deployment instructions, see the [main README](../../README.md) and [deployment documentation](../../docs/DEPLOYMENT.md).

 ## 🏗️ Architecture Overview